 🔗 The War of Art: Break Through the Blocks and Win Your Inner Creative Battles – Steven Pressfield

 We get ourselves in trouble because it’s a cheap way to get attention.
 Trouble is a faux form of fame… The working artist will not tolerate trouble in her life because she knows trouble prevents her from doing her work.

 I never read anything by Charles Bukowski, except for his poem So you want to be a writer.

 And ever since I read it, I’ve thought that I perhaps shouldn’t be writing.
 Because I do “have to sit there and rewrite it again and again,” and again.

 The Art of War, however, has turned this narrative around.
 I experienced a personal paradigm shift when I read the chapter “How To Be Miserable.”

-I realized that it’s not only okay to find writing (and creating) hard, it’s also fine to feel half-miserable when I do it–and wanting to do it anyway.
+It made me realize that it’s not only normal to find writing (and creating) hard.
+But that it’s okay to feel half-miserable doing it and wanting to do it nevertheless.